 From aws-data-analytics

-Resolves data lake and lakehouse asset references across Glue Data Catalog, S3, S3 Tables, and Redshift using table names, keywords, columns, or S3 paths.
+Resolves data lake and lakehouse asset references across Glue Data Catalog, S3, S3 Tables, and Redshift.
+Accepts table names, keywords, column names, or S3 paths.

 Resolves data lake asset references to concrete catalog entries.
 Acts as a